grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "Before I do, I want to get settled up with you."
 She removed a handful of coins from the satchel and arranged them in a few neat stacks on the table in front of Shakes.
 "Is that about the hull rate for the _Gnat_?"

 Shakes used his fork to divide off one of the smaller stacks.
 "The remainder there is about right.
-After you cover my fuel oil resupply costs, we can all our work together settled."
+After you cover my fuel oil resupply costs, we can call our work together settled."

 "Right.
-Just pass the bill for the fuel oil over to me when you have the _Gnat_ ready to go.
-So the thing about this new job is, it's kinda risky.
+Just pass the bill for the fuel oil over to me when you have the _Gnat_ ready to go."
+She paused to do her own food shoveling.
+"So the thing about this new job is, it's kinda risky.
 Might attract some attention from one Authority or another."

 "Mmmph," said Shakes through his mouthful of bread, "that's usually how it goes.
 I assumed that job is behind that sub ramming you."